-MMS data model table name Content

-GENERICEQUATIONDESC Description of a Generic Equation

-GENERICEQUATIONRHS Generic Equation RHS terms

-GENCONSETTRK Description of a Constraint Set

-GENCONSET Links Constraint Equations to Constraint Sets

-EMSMASTER Links the ID used on the constraint equation RHS with a value in AEMO's EMS.
+MMS data model table name Content GENERICEQUATIONDESC Description of a Generic Equation GENERICEQUATIONRHS Generic Equation RHS terms GENCONSETTRK Description of a Constraint Set GENCONSET Links the ID used on the constraint Sets EMSMASTER Links the ID used on the constraint System (EMS).
 Also includes a description of the ID.